ryparker/jest-reporter-template/README.md

 To use the reporter you will will need to add the reporter's path to the `reporters` option in your `jest.config.js`.

+Note: Jest config does not automagically transpile Typescript reporters yet.
+Although there currently is an [open feature request](https://github.com/facebook/jest/issues/8810) for this.

 ```JSON
 {
   "reporters": ["<rootDir>/my-custom-reporter.js"]